wearohat/lucky13/README.md

 # LUCKY13 Exploit

-This repository contains a proof-of-concept (POC) exploit for the LUCKY13 vulnerability, which is a timing attack against certain implementations of the CBC (Cipher Block Chaining) mode of operation in cryptographic systems.
+This repository contains a proof-of-concept (POC) exploit for the LUCKY13 vulnerability (CVE-2013-0169), which is a timing attack against certain implementations of the CBC (Cipher Block Chaining) mode of operation in cryptographic systems.
 The exploit aims to decrypt a target token by leveraging the timing differences in responses based on padding validation.

 ## Prerequisites